Frequently Asked Questions

 5 Why do you share your music for free?

 Almost all of my music is sacred music and I would consider it immoral to charge for its use.
 The usual utilitarian argument for charging the churches for using music is that otherwise nobody would have an interest in writing sacred music.
-It seems to me however that this contention would let Palestrina, Bach and Schütz spin in their graves.
+It seems to me however that Palestrina, Bach, Schütz and many others would not have aggreed to this contention.

 I consider it a compliment when other musicians use and perform my music and would like to provide all necessary support.
 Morever, I consider the idea of the "Creative Commons License" a great vision: to create cultural works that are freely available for all.